rusthub-org/jobs/README.md

-# jobs.kousun.com
+# JunHen | 菌痕

 [中文](./README-ZH.md)

-> [KouSun | 蔻隼](https://kousun.com) aims to build a **multi-language** CMS(Content Management System) based on **Rust Web stacks**, with long-term upgrade and maintenance.
+> [JunHen | 菌痕](https://junhen.com) aims to build a **multi-language** CMS(Content Management System) based on **Rust Web stacks**, with long-term upgrade and maintenance.

-[Demo site - jobs.kousun.com](https://jobs.kousun.com) is an aggregation site for projects, developers & teams, which gathered some part-time information required by the employers.
+[Demo site - junhen.com](https://junhen.com) is an aggregation site for projects, developers & teams, which gathered some part-time information required by the employers.
 It's an **experimental** Internet Intelligent Matchmaking Service Platform with complete and free services, which aims to match the projects and developers.

 See also:
 - https://github.com/zzy/tide-async-graphql-mongodb - Clean boilerplate for graphql services, wasm/yew & handlebars frontend